Lumavate-Team/documentation/PROPERTIES.rst

 Color
 ^^^^^

- Color allows studio users to set a color via a color picker rather than setting a HEX or RGB color value.
+ Color allows studio users to set a color via a color picker.

  .. code-block:: javascript